Memorytaco/rfcr/README.md

 git clone <repository>
 cd <repository>
 git submodule init
+git submodule update
 make
 ```

-you will got an executable `rfcr`.
+you will got an executable `rfcr` in the root directory.

 ## prepare environment

 ### sync the rfc repository

-create `.rfc` directory in your $HOME directory, and copy "src/shaders" to ".rfc/".

-your `pwd` whill show "$HOME/.rfc" before you execute following command. if not, `cd` into it.

-Then, you need to download the whole rfc document repository with command `rsync -avz --delete ftp.rfc-editor.org::rfcs-text-only repo`.
+using `./install` to install config files and sync rfc repository.

 > setting `RSYNC_PROXY` with format "host:port" if you want to use
 > proxy. if you use privoxy then `export RSYNC_PROXY=127.0.0.1:8118`